EDKit.jl

 2. Site indices where each local operator acts on;

-3. Basis, if use the default tensor-product basis, only need to provide the system size.
+3. Basis, if using the default tensor-product basis, only need to provide the system size.

-The following script generate the information we need to generate XXZ Hamiltonian:
+The following script generates the information we need to generate XXZ Hamiltonian:

 L = 10